The official blog of the Lung Institute.

 How Can You Prevent a COPD Flare-Up?

-As part of their treatment plan, many people have reported feeling better, breathing easier and returning to their favorite activities after stem cell treatment.
-Stem cell therapy works to promote healing from within the lungs and may have the potential to improve quality of life.
-If you or a loved one has COPD, emphysema, chronic bronchitis or another chronic lung disease and would like to learn more about stem cell treatment options, contact us at (800) 729-3065.
+As part of their treatment plan, many people have reported feeling better, breathing easier and returning to their favorite activities after cellular therapy.
+Cellular therapy works to promote healing from within the lungs and may have the potential to improve quality of life.
+If you or a loved one has COPD, emphysema, chronic bronchitis or another chronic lung disease and would like to learn more about cellular therapy options, contact us at (800) 729-3065.